HITECHCRIME/HC_SG51_Colorized_World/README.md

 preach words
 they don't mean a thing
-same thing fast to reap
+same thing to everyone

-just for you
+x
+x
+x
+x

+x
+x
-the chosen one to everyone
+the chosen one fast to reap
+just for you i say

 painting grey
 on a masterpiece